shivamdevs/lucide-cli/README.md

 1. Initial the tool to your project by running the following command:

     ```bash
-    npx lucide-cli@latest init
+    npx lucide-cli init
     ```

-    This will also install the loot automatically, if not already installed.
+    This will also install the tool automatically, if not installed previously.

 2. You will be asked to select the framework you are using.

     ```bash
-    ℹ Welcome to Lucide CLI
+    ℹ Welcome to Lucide CLI - <0.0.0> #current version
     ?
 Select the framework you are using: (Use arrow keys)
-    ❯ react
+    ❯ React
     ```

-    Currently, only `react` is supported.
+    Currently, only `React` is supported.

-3. After selecting the framework, you will be asked to select the language you are using.
+3. Next, you will be asked whether you are using `TypeScript` or not.

     ```bash
     ?
-Select the language you are using: (Use arrow keys)
+Are you using TypeScript?
+(Use arrow keys)
-    ❯ javascript
+    ❯ Yes
-      typescript
+      No
     ```

-4. After selecting the language, you will be asked to provide the directory where you want to save the icons.
+4. After this, you will be asked to provide the directory where you want to save the icons.

     ```bash
     ?
-Enter the directory where the icons will be saved:
-    (src/components/lucide)
+Where do you want to save the icons? (src/components/lucide)
     ```

     The default directory is `src/components/lucide`.

-5. After providing the directory, the tool will initialize the configuration and save it to the `lucide.config.json` file.
+5. Next, you will be asked to provide the default size and stroke width for the icons.

     ```bash
+    ?
+Default size for the icons: (24)
+    ?
+Default stroke width for the icons: (2)
+    ```

+    The default size is `24` and the default stroke width is `2`.

+6. After providing the directory, the tool will initialize the configuration and save it to the `lucide.config.json` file.

+    ```bash
     ✔ Configuration file created successfully
     ✔ Icon directory created successfully
+    ✔ TypeScript definitions file created successfully
     ✔ Lucide CLI has been successfully initialized
     ```

-6. That's it.
+7. That's it.

     Now you can start adding the icons to your project.